YuhanLiu6/YuhanLiu6.github.io/_pages/publications.md

 2.Paper review on *[Deep Neural Networks as Gaussian Processes](https://arxiv.org/abs/1711.00165)*.

-3.Programming Project of Diagnosing and Forecasting Beijing PM2.5 (Python).
+3.Diagnosing and Forecasting Beijing PM2.5 (Python).

 4.Prediction of Decomposition Rates and Interspecific Interactions of Fungi (MATLAB).